 Are there any productivity tools or practices that help you get it all done?

 Nothing magic.
 I try to keep only things that haven’t been dealt with in my inbox.
-It was down to 2 before I went away for the Christmas break!
+It was down to two before I went away for the Christmas break!

 What does a good day at work look like?